 To calculate cost of goods sold (COGS) for an accounting period, you'll need to:

-- Determine what costs can be associated with the production process of your specific products – like labour, raw materials, tools, etc.
+Determine what costs can be associated with the production process of your specific products - like labor, raw materials, tools, etc.

 2) Ending inventory (EI)